|Message from Gordon W

-I have always found tripods cumbersome to use and a nuisance to carry any distance, so thanks to my lenses being image stabilized and the higher ISO capabilities being usable in modern cameras, I now rarely need to shoot from a tripod.
+I have always found tripods cumbersome to use and a nuisance to carry any distance, so thanks to all my gear being image stabilized and the higher ISO capabilities being usable in modern cameras, I now rarely need to shoot from a tripod.
 The tripod is kept in the car, which is always nearby, but the tripod only gets used when long exposures absolutely require it.

 Since I dislike the harsh unnatural light produced by flash units, it is very rare for me to use flash to illuminate a shot.
 The only exception would be for fill light, but even then Iíll generally use a reflector of some kind during the shot or if needed, fill in shadows during post processing rather than use flash lighting.
 To me, thereís no quicker way to turn what could have been a photograph into a snapshot than to use flash.
 I have seen photos illuminated with flash that I liked, but they involved multiple flash units spaced around the scene and that requires far more bother and expense than I care to put into photography and are unnecessary for the kind of photography I now shoot in retirement.
 To each their own.